Black Hat vs. White Hat SEO for SchoolsMarch 19, 2019

 SEO can be completely overwhelming.
 There are a huge number of ranking factors (elements of your website that search engines look for in order to rank you in search results), and it’s hard to know where to begin.

-We always recommend that clients start their search engine optimisation process by performing a short website audit, and looking at the following elements: design, responsiveness and information architecture.
+We always recommend that clients start their search engine optimisation process by performing a short website audit, and looking at the following elements: design, responsiveness, content quality and information architecture.

 Start by looking at the design of the website (the look and feel).
 When a client comes to visit your website, what will they think about your school?
 Does your website match your school’s branding?
 Does it use your school colours?
 Are the students in your images wearing the latest version of your school uniform?
-If parents visit your website homepage and immediately click away, that sends a strong signal to Google that your website is not relevant (remember how we talked about that in Part 1?).
+If parents visit your website homepage and immediately click away, that sends a strong signal to Google that your website is not relevant (we've talked about relevance before -- it's really important!).

 Next, test out your website on a range of different devices.
 How easy it is to navigate your school website on a mobile phone?
 Does it resize correctly when you access it on a tablet?
 Way back in 2015, Google announced that mobile-friendliness was a major ranking signal.
 In 2019, if you still don’t have a responsive website, you are way behind the times.